MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 ![Build Configuration](images/desktop-to-uwp/build-config.png)

-For that build configuration, create a constant that to identify code that calls UWP APIs.
+For that build configuration, create a constant that to identify code that calls Windows Runtime APIs.

 For .NET-based projects, the constant is called a **Conditional Compilation Constant**.